How to Debounce Backend Events Reliably

 This works in a single process.
 It does not survive restarts, and it does not coordinate across instances.

-A deploy, a crash, a scaling event — the in-memory timer map is gone.
+Deploys, crashes, and scaling events wipe the in-memory timer map.
 Pending debounce actions are silently lost.
 Events that arrived before the restart are never acted on.

 With two or more instances handling events, each instance has its own timer map.
 The same debounce key gets independent timers on different instances, leading to duplicate actions or missed consolidation.